 When an investor sells an asset stock that has gained or lost value, the investor makes or loses money.
 In the case of a gain, the investor may owe capital gains tax on the gains.
 Investors owe short-term capital gains tax on profits from the sale of a stock they’ve held for less than a year; they would owe long-term capital gains if they’ve held the stock for a year or more.

+Generally, investors hold on to unrealized gains when they feel that the asset will continue to go up in value.
 Otherwise they would choose to sell and take the profits.
-Investors may also choose to hold on to stocks that have gone up in value because they don’t want to pay the capital gains taxes right away.
+But investors may also choose to hold onto stocks that have gone up in value because they don’t want to pay the capital gains taxes right away.

 Calculating Unrealized Gains and Losses